Pelé: 1962 World Cup and 1963 Roca Cup

-When the 1962 World Cup started, Pelé was considered the best player in the world.
-In the first match of the 1962 World Cup in Chile, against Mexico, Pelé assisted the first goal and then scored the second one, after a run past four defenders, to go up 2–0.
-He got injured in the next game while attempting a long-range shot against Czechoslovakia.
-This would keep him out of the rest of the tournament, and forced coach Aymoré Moreira to make his only lineup change of the tournament.
-The substitute was Amarildo, who performed well for the rest of the tournament.
-However, it was Garrincha who would take the leading role and carry Brazil to their second World Cup title, after beating Czechoslovakia at the final in Santiago.
-At the time, only players who appeared in the final were eligible for a medal before FIFA regulations were changed in 1978 to include the entire squad, with Pelé receiving his winner's medal retroactively in 2007.
+When the 1962 FIFA World Cup in Chile started, Pelé was considered the best player in the world.
+In Brazil's first match of the tournament, he assisted the first goal and scored the second one, leading his team to a 2–0 victory over Mexico.
+He was injured during the next game while attempting a long-range shot against Czechoslovakia, which kept him out of the rest of the tournament.
+Brazil won the World Cup after defeating Czechoslovakia in the final.
+At the time, only players who appeared in the final were eligible for a medal; FIFA regulations were changed in 1978 to include the entire squad, and in 2007 Pelé received a winner's medal for the 1962 World Cup.

+In his first appearances for Brazil since his return from injury, Pelé scored a hat-trick against Argentina in the second leg of the 1963 Roca Cup as Brazil won the trophy 7–5 on aggregate.
+The team then played five games in Europe which included another hat-trick for Pelé against France in Paris.

 1966 World Cup

-Pelé was the most famous footballer in the world during the 1966 World Cup in England, and Brazil fielded some world champions like Garrincha, Gilmar and Djalma Santos with the addition of other stars like Jairzinho, Tostão and Gérson, leading to high expectations for them.
-Brazil was eliminated in the first round, playing only three matches.
-The World Cup was marked, among other things, for brutal fouls on Pelé that left him injured by the Bulgarian and Portuguese defenders.

-Pelé scored the first goal from a free kick against Bulgaria, becoming the first player to score in three successive FIFA World Cups, but due to his injury, a result of persistent fouling by the Bulgarians, he missed the second game against Hungary.
-His coach stated that after the first game he felt "every team will take care of him in the same manner".
-Brazil lost that game and Pelé, although still recovering, was brought back for the last crucial match against Portugal at Goodison Park in Liverpool by the Brazilian coach Vicente Feola.
-Feola changed the entire defense, including the goalkeeper, while in midfield he returned to the formation of the first match.
-During the game, Portugal defender João Morais fouled Pelé, but was not sent off by referee George McCabe; a decision retrospectively viewed as being among the worst refereeing errors in World Cup history.
+There were high expectations for Brazil in the 1966 FIFA World Cup, held in England.
+In addition to Pelé, the Brazilian squad featured the stars Djalma Santos, Garrincha, Gérson, Gilmar, Jairzinho and Tostão.
+Pelé scored in the first match against Bulgaria, becoming the first player to score in three successive FIFA World Cups.
+However, he was injured due to persistent fouling by the Bulgarians, and had to miss the second game against Hungary.
+After witnessing the fouls, Brazil's coach Vicente Feola expected that other teams would treat Pelé in a similar manner.
+Brazil lost to Hungary, and Pelé, although still recovering, was brought back for the last crucial match against Portugal.
+During the game, Portugal defender João Morais fouled Pelé twice, but was not sent off by referee George McCabe, a decision retrospectively viewed as being among the worst refereeing errors in World Cup history.
 Pelé had to stay on the field limping for the rest of the game since substitutes were not allowed in football at that time.
-Brazil lost the match against the Portuguese led by Eusébio and were eliminated from the tournament as a result.
-After this game he vowed he would never again play in the World Cup, a decision he would later change.
+Brazil lost the match and were eliminated from the tournament.
+After the game, Pelé vowed he would never play again in the World Cup.